The South Square Trust is a registered charity No. 1184905 and a Charitable Incorporated Organisation

 Angela joined the Board in 2020.
 A former SST recipient and now an award-winning practising silversmith, she has tutored at a number of colleges and universities.
 Angela is a current committee member and former Chair of Contemporary British Silversmiths, a committee member of the Contemporary Craft Committee of the Goldsmiths’ Company, of which she is also a Liveryman, and a Freeman of the City of London.

 BOARD OF TRUSTEES

 The Board of Trustees meets three times a year to make funding decisions, monitor investment performance and oversee implementation of strategy.

 Every three years the Trustees undertake a strategic review to ensure that SST’s objectives remain relevant and continue to provide public benefit.

 The Trust’s investments are managed by Quilter Cheviot with a view to generating sufficient income to fund grant-making as well as achieving capital growth, all within acceptable risk parameters.

 Audited Accounts for each financial year ending 31st July are filed with the Charity Commission.

-Nicola Chrimes is an independent consultant, who is contracted to provide administrative support to the Trust on a part-time basis and has helped to develop close relationships with the schools, colleges and institutions we support.
+Karen Wall is an independent consultant, who is contracted to provide administrative support to the Trust on a part-time basis and will help to develop close relationships with the schools, colleges and institutions we support.